Back in the 20th century, marketing aspired to build champion brands

 effectiveness, only efficiency, and doing the bare minimum can be highly-efficient.

-Use RoI as your guide, and you'll end up dragging your brand through the mud by
+Use RoI as your north star, and you'll end up dragging your brand through the mud by

 utilizing high RoI tactics that require relatively little upfront investment, such